Gangur/DDD/README.md

 - gRPC;
 - SQL;

-Thank you for coming here, and have a beautiful day!
+Thank you for coming here!